 - Cellfina can only be used on the thighs and buttocks.

-- Cellfina works by ‘releasing’ the connective fibers that tightly tether the skin.
-Similar to a rubber band under tension, once released, the treated skin bounces back to smooth itself out.
-(No word on those horizontal connectors.)
+- Cellfina works by ‘releasing’ the connective fibers that tightly tether the skin, allowing skin to smooth out (although there’s no word on those horizontal connectors).

 Next, Cellfina features Michael S. Kaminer, MD, another Boston-based cosmetic dermatologist who is also an Associate Professor of Dermatology at the Yale School of Medicine.